-Federal funds were used for a variety of transportation projects in the 2021 federal fiscal year, from planning, to transit service to interstate interchanges.
+Federal funds were used for a variety of transportation projects in the 2022 federal fiscal year, from planning, to transit service to interstate interchanges.
 This section addresses the distribution of funds among four major activity categories:

-- Roadway encompassing projects that improve and preserve facilities for vehicle use. - Transit support for services provided by Josephine Community Transit (JCT). - Planning consisting of MRMPO activities in FFY2021, although in past years other planning projects and funding occurred. - Alternative Mode (Alt.
+- Roadway encompassing projects that improve and preserve facilities for vehicle use. - Transit support for services provided by Josephine Community Transit (JCT). - Planning consisting of MRMPO activities in FFY2022, although in past years other planning projects and funding occurred. - Alternative Mode (Alt.
 Mode) projects that support non-motorized travel, mainly construction of bicycle lanes and sidewalks.

 Transportation funding is addressed in this way to be consistent with federal guidelines that direct MPOs to identify expenditures for bicycle and pedestrian projects.
 Given available data, the funding for these facilities (Alt.
 Mode) can only be estimated due to the way contracts were written and work performed for certain projects.
-While most bicycle-pedestrian projects have clearly identified costs, some of the roadway improvement projects included construction of sidewalks and bike lanes.
-In those cases where a project can be identified as both Roadway and Alt.
-Mode, the total federal share of the project was divided evenly between the two categories.
-The amounts shown in Chart 2 on the following page reflect this adjustment.
+While most bicycle-pedestrian projects have clearly identified costs, some roadway improvement projects include construction of sidewalks and bike lanes.
+In cases where a project can be identified as both Roadway and Alt.
+Mode, the total federal share of the project will be divided evenly between the two categories.

-Chart 2: Distribution of Obligated Federal Funds and STBG-L Fund Exchange for State Funds by Project Type, 2021
+Chart 2: Distribution of Obligated Federal Funds and STBG-L Fund Exchange for State Funds by Project Type, FFY2022